 What is ads.txt?

-Ads.txt is a publicly accessible file which benefits publishers in that bad actors cannot spoof their domain to secure ad dollars from advertisers, therefore ads.txt aims to increase the transparency.
-Overall, ads.txt allows publishers to identify who can represent and sell their inventory.
+Ads.txt is a publicly accessible file which benefits publishers by protecting them from domain spoofing and securing ad revenue from advertisers.
+Overall, ads.txt created more transparency by identifying who can represent and sell their ad inventory.
 Explained simply, it's a file that you can add to your site which verifies that you own it, and shows which ad sellers you approve to buy ad space on your site.

 Who is ads.txt for?

 It benefits both sellers and buyers.
 It's for the publisher (webmaster) of a site - whom is the only person who can edit the ads.txt file.
 It's also for the advertising ecosystem to signal to buyers that their site is receiving authentic traffic or it's an authorized retailer for a specific inventory.

 Google is encouraging publishers to use ads.txt to prevent bad actors from taking action in the ecosystem.
 Although domain spoofing currently exists mainly for larger sites - it's common for this sort of behavior to travel downwards and could potentially affect small to medium sized sites in the future.
 Google gives more info here.

 I am already participating in ads.txt - what do I need to know?

 Make sure that your ads.txt file is up-to-date with all of your resellers, because Google will not monetize unauthorized resellers that are not mentioned in your ads.txt file.